 Performance Optimization Guide

 There are several ways to improve the application's performance.
-The application has been tested on a range of devices, from a Raspberry Pi 4 to NAS and NUC systems.
-If you are running the application on a lower-end device, carefully fine-tune the performance settings to ensure an optimal user experience.
+The application has been tested on a range of devices, from Raspberry Pi 4 units to NAS and NUC systems.
+If you are running the application on a lower-end device, fine-tuning the performance settings can significantly improve the user experience.

 Common Causes of Slowness